7.1 Swapping Microcontrollers: Bluetooth (Version 2022-07-01)

 7.1.1 Necessary tools and components

 Double check the LiPo battery for your microcontroller!
 Different microcontrollers may require different batteries.
-Using the wrong battery can lead to explosions!
+Using the wrong battery can lead toexplosions!

 Make sure that your JST-PH is correctly wired!
 The black wire and red wire should be in the correct orientation on the JST-PH connector, as shown in Figure 7.1.1.